johninfra/it-support-and-cybersecurity-labs/README.md

 # IT Support and Cybersecurity Home Labs

-This repository showcases hands on labs designed to simulate real world IT support and cybersecurity scenarios.
+This repository showcases hands on IT support and cybersecurity labs simulating real world troubleshooting and system administration scenarios.

 ## Labs Included